 RAMM Horse Fencing and Stalls hosted a presentation and book signing event for “Lady Long Rider”, Bernice Ende.
-She started her first Long Ride in her 50’s traveling 2,000 miles to visit her sister.
-Currently, she is still long riding with 2 horses, no cell phone, some maps and minimal provisions.
+She started her first Long Ride in her 50s traveling 2,000 miles to visit her sister.
+Currently, she is still long riding with 2 horses, no cell phone, some maps, and minimal provisions.
 After meeting her, here are some thoughts and memories from Debbie.

 I had never met a long rider before.
 I didn’t know what to expect.
 Bernice Ende has ridden over 30,000 miles across the United States from coast to coast.
 And I felt privileged to meet her, we all did.

 Eating could consist of rice and greens, rice and dandelions, or rice and plants from foraging.
-Nettles being one of the things she finds.
+Nettles is one of the things she finds.
 Even her horses can eat dried nettles.
-She said that she gets her tent readied in the evening, gets her rice cooked, throws in anything else she can forage or find in the way of vegetables.
+She said that she gets her tent readied in the evening, gets her rice cooked, and throws in anything else she can forage or find in the way of vegetables.
 She wraps her pot with several layers of cloth and then into her sleeping bag to make a slow cooker.
 While her food cooks she is cleaning tack and blankets, readying anything for the following ride, including shoeing.
 Lots of work.

 Her outlook on life is more than beautiful.
 She believes in keeping a positive outlook on everything.
-Negativity has no place with her because she knows how damaging it can be to a person.
+Negativity has no place for her because she knows how damaging it can be to a person.
 She also knows that it takes a leadership role with her horses in order for them to have great respect for her.
-If she does not have the horses full respect, it’s a matter of life or death for a long rider.
-She is confident that her horses know how to ride behind each other, ride astride, can turn both directions and stand in one place, can pivot and turn together, will stop and stand, will ground tie, can side step together, etc..
-If not it would be dangerous for her horses and herself.
-Training is imperative for the long rides.
+If she does not have the horse’s full respect, it’s a matter of life or death for a long rider.
+She is confident that her horses know how to ride behind each other, ride astride, can turn in both directions and stand in one place, can pivot and turn together, will stop and stand, will ground tie, can side step together, etc. If not it would be dangerous for her horses and herself.
+Training is imperative for long rides.
 Not simple.

 After talking with Bernice Ende, I realized all that I take for granted.
 That the apparently simple things really are not simple and that the difficult things can really be simple in life.
 That each one of us can look at our own accomplishments, on our own journey, and take appreciation for what we accomplish.
-That each and every one of us has our own long ride and we decide how long, how far and how often we go.
+That each and every one of us has our own long ride and we decide how long, how far, and how often we go.

 There is so much wisdom in this Long Rider, Bernice Ende.
 And for those that wish to be like her, it will never happen.
 The long rides require much solitude, which she enjoys.
 It requires discipline, which many do not have.
 And giving up all one owns and leaving it behind for many years of the long ride.